VictoriaTrenton/QBallHistograms/README.md

 Authors: Supervisor & Victoria Trenton

-I revised some base code provided by my supervisor.
+For base code provided by my supervisor, I revised it.

 ## Setup